markusmoenig/Eldiron/source_projects/stonefall-dungeon/README.md

 building and embeds their results as normal tiles.
 No generated PNGs or edge-crossfade scripts are part of the asset pipeline.
-Recipe `coverage` controls how many dungeon cells share one continuous texture footprint; the primary wall uses coarse irregular Voronoi masonry rather than a repeating brick grid.
+Recipe `coverage` controls how many dungeon cells share one continuous texture footprint; the primary wall uses coarse, perturbed masonry rather than a small regular brick grid.

-Reusable color, Roughness/Metallic/Opacity/Emissive data, and normal settings live in multi-declaration `.recipe` files beside the tile recipes.
-The three environment recipes reference `dungeon.recipe`; `showcase.recipe` demonstrates that wood and marble can be composed from generic noise, coordinates, and scalar math without dedicated hardcoded material types.
+Reusable color graphs, Roughness/Metallic/Opacity/Emission data, and micro-normal settings live in unified `Surface` blocks inside multi-declaration `.recipe` files.
+Materials are independent of tile height;
+tile recipes own geometry and any material masks.
+The three environment recipes reference `dungeon.recipe`.

 The terrain in `regions/dungeon.els` is a first-person dungeon with distinct chambers, connecting galleries at least three cells wide, a trap hall, a crypt,